 Public Access is Closed to Most County Facilities Due to COVID-19.

-In response to Governor Inslee’s Stay Home, Stay Healthy order, Thurston County has moved to an essential services model, in effect through Monday, May 31st, 2020.
+In response to Governor Inslee’s Stay Home, Stay Healthy order and Safe Start Plan, Thurston County continues to operate under an essential services model.
+This is in effect until Thurston County enters Phase 3 of the Safe Start Plan.
 Courts and other elected offices may operate under different hours or restrictions.

 Directory of County Departments COVID-19 closing status